evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 # P2P Perpetual Distribution Upgrade

-As of Bitcoin block 919296, all future Natcats supply will be automatically issued to Natcats holders through an on-chain, decentralized distribution system.
+As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through an on-chain, decentralized distribution system.

 Natcats will be enabling P2P Perpetual Distribution, a Bitcoin-native system developed by @evonbit.
 The system operates autonomously on Ordinals, ensuring decentralized distribution of Bitcoin’s first natively generated art collection over the years to come.

 ---

 ## Supply & Allocation
 - Natcats are produced when the pattern 3b occurs in the hexadecimal representation of Bitcoin’s block difficulty data.
 This property is rare and has occurred only four times in Bitcoin’s history.
-Each occurrence produces **2,016 Natcats**.
+Each occurrence produces 2,016 Natcats.
 - **Prior to the update**, new Natcats supply would become available via open mint, a process that is vulnerable to bot minting and allocation outside of the holder base. **As of the update**, each new Natcat will instead be allocated automatically to a specific Natcat holder.
 - Now, when a Bitcoin block produces a Natcat, the block’s hash is used as a deterministic seed to randomly select from a pool of all prior Natcats via lottery.
 The selected Natcat becomes the authorized parent for the new cat.
-- The holder of the authorized parent has exclusive rights to inscribe the new Natcat.
+The holder of the authorized parent has exclusive rights to inscribe the new Natcat.
 All other attempts will be rejected by on-chain indexing and will not render.
 - New Natcats are added to the pool automatically, and become eligible to win Natcats on future blocks.
 - Mint rights do not expire, and transfer with a parent Natcat until utilized.
 - The system is operated autonomously on-chain, without centralized dependencies.